Marin-Weigel/Roon-Dynamic-Range-Metering-Bridge/README.md

 ***sudo ./roonbridge-installer-linuxarmv7hf.sh***

+...

-**Still in the terminal window, enter the following to set up the loopback sound device:**
+Still in the terminal window, enter the following to **set up the loopback sound device**:

 ***sudo nano /etc/rc.local***